 - Said the new candidate

 These little things don't cost money; just a bit of planning ahead and organisation.
-Giving time and effort to your candidates has a huge impact, and will make a difference when successfully onboard an employee remotely
+Giving time and effort to your candidates has a huge impact, and will make a difference when successfully onboard an employee remotely.
+In addition, the probability that the company's eNPS will increase is very high.

 8. Checklist for remote hiring and onboarding